matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 ### Cost Assessment

-In addition to the costs itemised below, there will be long- and short-term costs associated with the care of time-based media.
+In addition to the costs itemized below, there will be long- and short-term costs associated with the care of media art.
 A cost-assessment worksheet will help to estimate the financial commitment necessary for acquiring the work.

 <div id="cost-slider" class="liquid-slider">